novoalab/NanoConsensus/README.md

 * **3. Flexible overlapping.** In the following step, candidate positions for each individual software identified in step 2 are extended into 5-mers.
 Flexible overlapping is then performed to identify overlapping k-mers across softares.
 The regions supported by two or more softwares are then saved as putative modified sites.

-* **4. Re-scaling of Nanoconsensus scores.** Z-score values are affected by coverage of the transcript.
+* **4. Re-scaling of NanoConsensus scores.** Z-score values are affected by coverage of the transcript.
 Thus, to have final merged results that are comparable across transcripts, *NanoConsensus* will report rescaled Z-score values between 0 and 1.
 This is performed at all positions across the determined transript.

 * **5.** In the last step, the *NanoConsensus scores* from all previously identified as putative modified sites are verified.
 This verification is performed by comparing the *Nanoconsensus score* to a threshold which is determined by the median of the *Nanoconsensus scores* across the entire transcript multiplied by an integer, with 5 as the default value.
 The decisive verified results are then reported whilst all unverified results are discarded.